xzela/pm2-hive.github.io/docs/features/use-pm2-with-cloud-providers.md

 # Using PM2 in Cloud Providers

-Some time you do no have access to a raw CLI to start your Node.js applications.
+Sometimes you do not have access to a raw CLI to start your Node.js applications.
 By using the PM2 programmatic interface, you can manage your Node.js app very easily.

 ## Heroku / Google App Engine / Azure